-In between, there are stories of a ŠKODA racecar that could have been successful at Le Mans and of another that at least made it in movies.
-A tale of modest-looking little ŠKODA saloon that was one of the last rear-engined rally cars and challenged and sometimes even defeated the monsters of Group B. Or the one about a rally legend Colin McRae singing his rally swan song behind the wheel of a FABIA WRC.
+In between, there are stories of a ŠKODA racecar that could have been successful at Le Mans and of another that at least made it in the movies.
+A tale of a modest-looking little ŠKODA saloon that was one of the last rear-engined rally cars and challenged and sometimes even defeated the monsters of Group B. Or the one about rally legend Colin McRae singing his rally swan song behind the wheel of a FABIA WRC.

 Read this year’s best stories from our Heritage section.
 As always, you open the story by clicking at its title!

-In 1970s, it was time for another handsome sportscar to be built at Mladá Boleslav.
+In the 1970s, it was time for another handsome sportscar to be built at Mladá Boleslav.
 With a futuristic design and an engine from a rally car, it stunned public and journalists both home and abroad.
 The times, though, still weren’t friendly to such endeavours in Czechoslovakia.
 Save for a short film career, playing a horror vampire car, that was the end of story for 110 SUPER SPORT.